Aviation Ramp Operations: What Is the Ramp in Aviation and How It Supports On-Time Departures

 • Cost efficiency by using existing cellular networks instead of dedicated radio infrastructure

-In disruption scenarios, such as a technical delay, unified communication platforms allow ramp agents to instantly notify all stakeholders.
-Ground handlers can reschedule refueling or catering, while flight crews receive real-time updates to manage passenger expectations.
+n disruption scenarios, such as a technical delay, unified communication platforms allow ramp agents to instantly notify all stakeholders.
+Ground handlers can reschedule refueling or catering, while flight and route planning teams receive real-time updates to assess downstream schedule impacts and adjust routing decisions accordingly.
 These systems reduce response time and prevent small disruptions from escalating into major delays.

 Collaboration Between Airlines and Ground Handlers